OpenAgentsInc/openagents-node-python-sdk/README.md

                     ],
                     "content":""
                 }""",
+                 # In JSON Schema format (https://json-schema.org/)
                 sockets={
                     "in": {
                         "k": {
-                            "title": "K",
+                            "title": "MyNumber",
-                            "description":"This is a number"
+                            "description":"This is a number",
                             "type":"integer",
                             "default": 0,
                         },
                         "queries": {
-                            "title": "Queries",
+                            "title": "MyArray",
                             "type":"array",
-                            "description":"This is an array of queries",
+                            "description":"This is an array of strings",
                             "items": {
                                 "type":"string"
                             }